twknab/mean_hike/readme.md

 ### Where I Left Off:

-	- Edit Hike Feature:
-		- Built angular routes, controller and factory methods.
-		- Built HTML view.
-		- Built part of server controller method.
-		- Must finish server controller method -- and model validations -- and update feature.
-			- Use existing validations as a model.
-			- Use the technique in your update user as an example.
-			- Retrieve existing hike, then check if field has been modified and run validation if so.

 	- GET RID OF CHECKBOX FEATURE ON ALL PAGES:
 		- DASHBOARD
 		- ALL HIKES
 		- This feature does not behave as a normal checkbox would, and will let you focus on the CRUD operations (more important) and to get things launched.

 ### Remaining Features:
-	- Edit Hike Feature -- Tuesday
-	- Delete Hike Feature -- Tuesday
-	- Edit Pre-Trip Feature -- Wednesday
+	- Edit Pre-Trip Feature -- Thursday
-	- Delete Pre-Trip Feature -- Wednesday
+	- Delete Pre-Trip Feature -- Thursday

-	- Edit Post-Trip Feature -- Wednesday
+	- Edit Post-Trip Feature -- Thursday
-	- Delete Post-Trip Feature -- Wednesday
+	- Delete Post-Trip Feature -- Thursday

-	- Delete User Account Feature -- Thursday
+	- Delete User Account Feature -- Thursday (if Time)

-	- Build Stats Feature (only for completed hikes) -- Friday
+	- Build Stats Feature (only for completed hikes) -- Thursday

-	- Launch and Deploy.
+	- Launch and Deploy -- Friday or Monday.
-	- Setup `hiking.tools` URL.
+	- Setup `hiking.tools` URL -- Friday or Monday.

-	- Double check that location urls are working.

-	- Create licensing document for GitHub
+	- Create licensing document for GitHub -- Friday or Monday.

 ### Things to Consider After Features Built:

-	- Change Angular Controller Auth fail to use a service instead of duplicate code.

 	- Clear out all of your console log messages (which can be revealing)